SolidWallOfCode/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/plugin-priority.en.rst

 complex deployments.
 If you do not have a need for these you can ignore priorities.

-*  Ordering control of plugin invocation.
+*  Controllling the order of plugin invocations.
 *  Transaction level control of which plugins run.

 Plugins are identified by the name passed in to :c:func:`TSPluginInit`.
 Names must be unique across